 But that's Podunk City where you barely need a college degree to be a player as an agent in real estate.

-Now let’s go to Silicon Valley, California.
-(And we could just as easily do Manhattan or Chicago or Dallas or any other major city in a hot market era.)
+Now let's go to Silicon Valley, California.
+(And we could just as easily do Manhattan or Chicago or Dallas or any other major city in a hot market area.)

 And the numbers are vastly different.
 A decent home in Palo Alto or Atherton or Woodside or Los Altos Hills sells for $5 million and there are tons of homes that sell for well above $10 million.

-But even on a 5% commission base where you keep 2 ½% on $60 million of sales, it means that whereas the Podunk City you kept $54,000, the Stanford graduating Silicon Valley you keeps $1.5 million.
+But even on a 5% commission base where you keep 2.5% on $60 million of sales, it means that in Podunk City you keep $54,000, while the Stanford graduate in Silicon Valley keeps $1.5 million.
 That amount is almost more in commission than the entire gross sales of all dozen homes in Podunk City.